coreweave/tensorizer/README.md

 AutoModel.
 But HuggingFace Transformers performs three or more copies of the data, so memory use will explode.

-### bfloat16 Support
+### `bfloat16` Support

 Tensorizer supports models using the `bfloat16` data type.
 However, tensorizer uses numpy to save the tensors as binary and numpy doesn't support `bfloat16`.
-This means that special conversions need to be applied which decreases the performance of both serialization and deserialization.
+This means that special conversions need to be applied.

-To be saved, the torch tensor is cast to fp32, adding an additional 16 bits.
-This value is converted to numpy, then bit shifted and cast down to a `np.uint16` to save the original 16 bits from torch's `bfloat16`.
-The reverse happens during the deserialization process.
+To be saved, the torch tensor is cast to `int16` before being converted to numpy, which doesn't change any of the underlying data.
+When serialized, the original `blfoat16` datatype string is also saved so that it will be cast back to `bfloat16` during the deserialization process.

+The `complex32` datatype is supported in a similar way, by casting to `int32`.
+The quantized datatypes (`qint8`, `qint32`, etc.) are not currently supported by tensorizer as they would require supplemental quantization parameters to be deserialized correctly.

 ## Running Tests
 `tensorizer` uses `unittest` for testing.